cmackenzie1/go-uuid/bench/README.md

 This package does not claim to be the fastest, or the best, so these benchmarks are provided to give you an idea of how it compares to other packages.

+For the benchmarks, we will be comparing generating a UUID and serializing it to a string.

 ## Running Benchmarks

 To run the benchmarks, execute the following command: